 (7)

-Standard errors for the residuals of the discharge time series, , and the seasonal chl-a component, , are estimated empirically from the simulated data.
-The estimated flow time series within the parentheses,, is floored at zero to simulate and additive effect of increasing flow on Chlobs.
+Standard deviation for the residuals of the seasonal flow component, , and the random errors, , are derived from the observed data (see Appendix B).
+The estimated flow time series within the parentheses,, is floored at zero to simulate an additive effect of increasing flow on Chlobs.
 Although the actual relationship of water quality measurements with flow is more complex, we assumed that a simple addition was sufficient for the simulations where the primary objective was to create an empirical and linear link between flow and chl-a.
 The vector I (where 0 < I < 1) is a weighting and unit-conversion vector that translates the terms enclosed in parentheses from flow to chl-a concentration units and allows for the effect of flow to be defined as time-varying.
 For example, a flow effect that changes from non-existent to positive throughout the period of observation can be simulated by creating a vector ranging from zero to one.
 For the simulated Chlbio time series, the seasonal and error components were characterized using the daily time series at Jug Bay that likely included an effect of flow in the observed data.
 For the simulated models, we assumed that the actual flow effect was part of the seasonal component to obtain an accurate estimate of the error component that was independent of both flow and season.
 In other words, the seasonal component of chl-a was modelled with a discharge component to remove any variability related to flow in the residuals.
 Methods for estimating each of the components in eqs.
-(6) and (7) are described in detail in Appendix B.
+(6) and (7) are described in detail in Appendix B and Figure B1.